-GippSport, in collaboration with the Latrobe Health Assembly and a range of community stakeholders have designed and implemented a schedule of activities and marketing strategies with the aim of increasing the physical activity levels and social connectedness of young people in Latrobe City.
+GippSport, in collaboration with the Latrobe Health Assembly and a range of community stakeholders designed and implemented a schedule of activities and marketing strategies with the aim of increasing the physical activity levels and social connectedness of young people in Latrobe City.

-The intent is to complement other sport & recreation programs currently on offer across the Latrobe Valley catchment with a focus on youth not currently involved in any form of sport or active recreation.
+The intent was to complement other sport & recreation programs currently on offer across the Latrobe Valley catchment with a focus on youth not currently involved in any form of sport or active recreation.

 Highlighting the successes of Latrobe Valley Streetgames, on 3 December 2019, the program was announced the winner of the VICHealth Awards Improving the Health and Wellbeing of Young Victorians awards.

 - Delivered over 630 programs/events across the Latrobe City municipality with attendance over 13,651+

 - Provided 17 young people direct employment opportunities with the program through GippSport